EU to set out legal underpinnings for a digital euro

-LONDON : The European Union is due on Wednesday to publish draft rules that give legal underpinnings for a digital euro, if the European Central Bank decided to issue one in coming years.
+LONDON: The European Union is due on Wednesday (Jun 25) to publish draft rules that give legal underpinnings for a digital euro, if the European Central Bank decided to issue one in coming years.

 Central banks across the world, from China and Japan to Brazil, Britain and Canada are looking into digital versions of their currencies to avoid a gap in faster payments being filled by the private sector as the use of cash dwindles.